zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 ```

 The `analyticsKey` is an identifier associated to your Liferay account.
 The
-identity of the user generating the events will be automatically determined by
+identity of the user generating the events is automatically determined by the
-the Analytics Client and the Identify Service.
-However, you can manually provide
+Analytics Client and the Identify Service.
+You can manually provide its
-its identity by calling the `setIdentity` method of the Analytics object:
+identity, however, by calling the `setIdentity` method of the Analytics object:

 ```html
     Analytics.create({ analyticsKey: 'MyAnalyticsKey' });
     Analytics.setIdentity({ email: 'foo@bar.com', name: 'Foo' });
 ```

-You can track custom events by invoking the `send` method of the Analytics object.
-For example:
+You can track custom events by invoking the `send` method of the Analytics
+object.
+For example,

 ```html
     element.addEventListener('click', function(evt) {